The Best Park Passes for Senior Camping Broken Down by State

 Louisiana

 Looking to visit Louisiana?
 The annual pass for the state parks here is $80.
-Active military and seniors pay half price to camp at the already affordable state park campgrounds, and those with an “America the Beautiful” pass can also save 50% if their home state park system also honors this pass.
+Active military and seniors pay half price to camp at the already affordable state park campgrounds.

 Maine

-An annual parks season pass in Maine is available for $105, or $55 for seniors.
-This pass only covers day-use fees, but since these are wrapped into the camping fees, you will save on camping should you choose to purchase this pass.
+An annual parks season pass in Maine is available for $55 for individuals and $105 for a vehicle pass.
+Seniors who are residents of Maine are admitted to all state parks free of charge and these individuals also have the option of purchasing a vehicle pass for only $45.
+These passes only cover day-use fees, but since these are wrapped into the camping fees, you will save on camping should you choose to purchase this pass.

 Maryland